-Last Thursday, on the 13th of February, I was the official concert photographer covering the event for the debut show of Catherine Forte in downtown Tokyo in a cozy and interesting venue named Mame Romantic (Haretara Sora ni Mame Maite).
+Last Thursday, on the 13th of February, I was the official concert photographer covering the event for the debut show of Catherine Forte in downtown Tokyo in a cozy and exciting venue named Mame Romantic (Haretara Sora ni Mame Maite).
+1st of the kind for in my photography career.

 The venue is quite hard to find if Japanese language is a barrier (it is for me anyway), but apparently this is a well known spot for underground music events.
 Ironically, this venue is actually underground as well!
 It was the first time I’ve ever